22Neves/devsite-docs/guides/vtex/cho-api-offline-methods.en.md

 ------------
 ----[mpe]----
-When configuring Checkout API in VTEX stores, you can offer payments with offline payment methods such as Pago Efectivo and YAPE.
+When configuring Checkout API in VTEX stores, you can offer payments with offline payment methods such as Pago Efectivo and Yape.

 ------------